What are the creative arts therapies?

 Will my medical insurance pay for these services?

-ITA currently accepts Blue Cross Blue Shield (BCBS) PPO and Blue Choice PPO Insurance.
+ITA currently accepts Blue Cross Blue Shield (BCBS) PPO Insurance, Blue Choice PPO Insurance, and Aetna PPO Insurance.

 Can you see my child at school as part of the Individualized Education Program (IEP)?